ihtfw/PrintaDot/README.md

 A Chrome extension for printing barcodes with customizable printing profiles and settings.

 ⚠️ WARNING - Native application required for correct work of extension.
+Latest version of exe you can find [here.](https://github.com/yourusername/barcode-printer-extension/releases/latest)

 ## Features